phyxolog/mpsd/README.md

       --mp3 <DETECT_MP3>                   Enable MP3 (MPEG-1/2 Audio) detection [default: 1]
       --mpeg-min-frames <MPEG_MIN_FRAMES>  Minimum MPEG frames (0 = disabled) [default: 20]
       --mpeg-max-frames <MPEG_MAX_FRAMES>  Maximum MPEG frames (0 = disabled) [default: 10000]
+      --erase-sectors                      Replace the found sectors in the input file with zeros
-  -s, --silent                             Do not print log on each found stream -h, --help                               Print help
+                                           WARNING: backup the input file to prevent data loss Could be enabled only in "Extract" mode -s, --silent                             Do not print a log for each found/injected stream -h, --help                               Print help
 ```